mayankiitg/Programming-language-lab/README.md

 Functional Programming.
 Used lisp.

-Nead to add Qn 1 in Assignment 3.
+Need to add Qn 1 in Assignment 3.